pieper/easydav/README.txt

   List of files that cannot be written.
 These will show up in directory listing.
   They cannot be directly copied or removed, but can be when the action is performed on a whole directory.
+- *unicode_normalize:*
+  Normalization of unicode characters used in file names.
+Ensures that all clients threat semantically equivalent filenames as logically equivalent.
+- *lock_db:*
+  SQLite database file to store acquired locks.
+Set to None to disable locking.
+- *lock_max_time:*
+  Maximum expire time of locks, in seconds.
+- *lock_wait:*
+  Time to wait for access to lock database, in seconds.
+- *log_file:*
+  Log file name relative to webdav.py location.
+- *log_level:*
+  Numerical value, 0 for maximum amount of debug messages.

 Security
 --------